mchien15/datascience/README.md

 docker exec -ti datalake-trino bash
 ```

-When you are already inside the `trino` container, type `trino` to enter the interactive mode
+When you are already inside the `trino` container, run `trino` to enter the interactive mode

 After that, run the following command to register a new schema for the data: